 Heksi 5 mg Tablet is an anticholinergic medication.
 It works by decreasing the activity of a chemical messenger (acetylcholine) in the brain.
 This improves muscle control and reduces stiffness in Parkinson's disease.
 It also improves movement disorder (restlessness, involuntary movements or muscle spasm) caused by certain other medicines.

 If Heksi 5 mg Tablet causes your mouth to dry excessively, it may be better to take it before meals, unless it causes nausea.
 If taken after meals, thirst can be improved by sucking hard sugarless candy, chewing gum, or drinking water.

 Inform your doctor if you are taking any medicines to treat glaucoma.

 Heksi 5 mg Tablet can cause blurred vision or dizziness.
 Do not drive and or operate machinery if you get blurred vision or dizziness.

 Inform your doctor if you have trouble in passing urine.

 Inform your doctor if you have ever been diagnosed with kidney or liver problems.

 Heksi 5 mg Tablet may cause excessive drowsiness and calmness with alcohol.

 WEIGH RISKS VS BENEFITS

-There is limited information available on the use of Heksi 5mg Tablet in patients with kidney disease.
+There is limited information available on the use of Heksi 5 mg Tablet in patients with liver disease.
 Please consult your doctor.